eggsyntax/housing-sim/HOUSING_MARKET_SIMULATION_PLAN.md

 This is an interactive JavaScript simulation of a housing market designed to explore economic dynamics, wealth distribution effects, and market behaviors.
 The simulation models discrete-time market interactions between buyers, sellers, and properties, with particular focus on emergent behaviors arising from wealth inequality and market turnover.

 ### Primary Goals
-- Create a realistic yet simplified model of housing market dynamics
+- ✅ Create a realistic yet simplified model of housing market dynamics
-- Enable exploration of specific scenarios (e.g., wealthy downsizing)
+- ⏳ Enable exploration of specific scenarios (e.g., wealthy downsizing) *[Phase 3]*
-- Provide both console-based and graphical interfaces for observation
+- ✅ Provide both console-based and graphical interfaces for observation
-- Support economic research and educational use
+- ✅ Support economic research and educational use
-- Demonstrate emergent market behaviors from simple rules
+- ✅ Demonstrate emergent market behaviors from simple rules

 ### Target Audience
 - Economics students and researchers